 Born at the edge of the swamps of northern Florida, Mr. Mickler said, he ”was raised without electricity until I was 18.”
 He acquired his appreciation for food from his mother, who, when she wasn’t pumping gas at her Edna Rae’s Grocery Store, was cooking up ”a big dinner of fried chitlins, a mess of turnip greens, enough hoe cakes for a Bible story, a wash pot full of swamp cabbage stew and two large Our Lord’s Scripture cakes.”’

-Whites have long prepared and eating chitterlings, or ‘chitlins’, on both sides of the Atlantic.
+Whites have long prepared and eaten chitterlings, or ‘chitlins’, on both sides of the Atlantic.
 In both contexts, chitterlings have fallen from grace, having been originally a prestigious dish enjoyed by the wealthy, but now more associated with the poor.
 It is indeed the case that ‘chitlins’ entered into the canon of African American soul food, but these were neither a slave nor African American invention.
 Chitterlings exist in the South (and by extension, in ‘soul food’) because they were an English dish, brought over by the Englishmen who originally settled the South.